 The next column is truth.
 So in the truth column, we're going to counter each automatic thoughts with a more truthful statement.
 For example, the first automatic thought is "they don't love me."
 To the right of that in the truth column you could counter that statement with "staying in close contact isn't their strength, but they show their love for me through affection and praise when we we're together."
 So that would be a truth statement.
 The next automatic thought is "I'm not important to them."
 And the truth statement to counter it could be, "they tell me often how important I am to them and they constantly make time for me."
 You're looking for counter evidence to challenge the automatic thought with more truthful thought.
 The third automatic thought is "they might leave me."
 And the truth counter to that could be "they've never discussed divorce and frequently say how happy they are in our marriage."
 So those were examples of truth statements that could counter the automatic thoughts.
 Once you've done that, now you're ready for the balanced thoughts, which is the last column.
 By the way, the truth column can be tricky for people because they're not used to thinking that way because for them their negative automatic thoughts are their truth.
 So if you get stuck on the truth column you may need to pull in some objective people into your thought process, whether it's a trusted friend or a counselor, and share with them the incident and your automatic thoughts and ask them what they think.
 Another way to flip this around is imagine your friend has gone through a similar incident and they're having the same automatic thoughts.
 What would you say to them?
 Would you agree with their automatic thoughts or would you challenge their automatic thoughts?

 Truth Table-Fourth Column

-What do you think would help someone not assume the worst in their partner?
+Leave a comment below on what else you think could help partners not assume the worst in their spouse.